Parking permits and schemes

 When your permit application is approved, you may also be provided with a key to allow independent access through the mall bollards.
 In this case you would need to pay a key deposit.

-If the works being undertaken in the Elizabeth Mall involve the setting up of infrastructure or undertaking work in the Mall itself, you will likely also be required to obtain a permit to occupy or carry out the works.
+If the works involve setting infrastructure or undertaking work in the Mall itself, you will likely need a second permit to occupy or carry out the works.

 Application to occupy and/or carry out works on a highway form